mmuratarat/mmuratarat.github.io/_pages/faq.md

 51. How to extract a part of string?
 52. How to remove (trim) characters from the beginning, end or both sides of a string?
 53. How to randomly select a row?
-54. What is The Dual Table?
-How is Oracle to Postgres Conversion?
+54. What is the Dual Table?
+How is Oracle to PostgreSQL conversion?

 [Miscellaneous](#miscellaneous)